General Information about the Islam

 5 Pillars:

 The practice of the Islamic faith is based on a system of rites and duties, the fiqh, the "Five Pillars of Islam" the most important, namely the testimony (the shahada), performing the obligatory prayers five times daily (the salat ), almsgiving (the zakat), fasting during the day in the month of Ramadan and making a pilgrimage to Mecca (the hajj).
-Every Muslim is obliged traditional, if at all possible, keep these five operations.
-Displays the personal discipline of each believer as well as the communion and obedient service to God expressed.

 A Muslim must adhere to these five pillars of Islam.